Susilo Bambang Yudhoyono: Chairman of the ABRI faction

+In 1997, he was appointed a member of parliament and became the Chief of Territorial Staff (Kaster) of the Indonesian National Armed Forces (TNI), while also serving as the spokesman for the ABRI faction before the MPR General Session in March 1998.

-During the days which would lead to Suharto's resignation in May 1998, Yudhoyono and pro-reform ABRI officers conducted meetings and discussions with Nurcholish Madjid, a secular pro-reform Muslim leader.
-From his discussions, Yudhoyono accepted the fact that Suharto should resign but like the ABRI officers who went to the meeting with him, was reluctant to withdraw their support of Suharto publicly, much less ask for Suharto's resignation.
-Nevertheless, the pressure eventually become too much for Suharto, who resigned on 21 May 1998.
+In the days leading up to Suharto's resignation in May 1998, Yudhoyono and pro-reform ABRI officers held meetings and discussions with Nurcholish Madjid, a pro-reform secular Muslim leader.
+In their discussions, Yudhoyono accepted that Suharto should resign, but like the ABRI officers who attended his meetings, he was reluctant to publicly withdraw their support for Suharto, let alone call for Suharto's resignation.
+Nevertheless, the pressure eventually became too much for Suharto, who resigned on May 21, 1998.

-As Indonesia entered the reform era, ABRI's popularity, because of its association with Suharto, was at an all-time low.
-To de-emphasise ABRI's political role, Yudhoyono's chief of staff for social-political affairs was renamed chief of staff for territorial affairs and in 1999, ABRI was renamed TNI and the Indonesian National Police (Polri) was split off.
-At this time, Yudhoyono's popularity began to increase as he offered ideas and concepts to reform the military and nation.
-He did this by combining the strong reformist sentiment of the time with TNI's concern for security and stability.
-Because of his high education (finishing his doctorate during the course of the presidential elections) and his well-planned manoeuvres, Yudhoyono came to be known as "the thinking general."
+As Indonesia entered the reform era, ABRI's popularity, due to its association with Suharto, was at an all-time low.
+To reduce the political role of ABRI, Yudhoyono's chief of staff for socio-political affairs in parliament was renamed chief of staff for territorial affairs and in 1999, ABRI was renamed TNI and the Indonesian National Police (Polri) was separated.
+At this time, Yudhoyono's popularity began to rise as he offered ideas and concepts for reforming the military and the state.
+He did this by combining the strong reformist sentiment at the time with the TNI's concern for security and stability.

+Due to his high education (completing his doctorate during the presidential election) and his well-planned maneuvers, Yudhoyono was known as the "thinking general.